Congrats On Your New Floor!

 Congratulations!
 You have now completed your floor coating with Garage Floor Masters.
 Now that you have transformed your space, it is time to take proper care of it.
 Although our floor coatings are some of the top in the industry, they still require some floor care in order to function properly.

-The floor coating we have installed is made specifically to protect your concrete or other material and withstand the daily wear and tear.
+The floor coating we have installed is made specifically to protect your concrete and withstand daily wear and tear.
 These can be easily cleaned and last through dirt, chemicals, and more.
-Waxing or polishing your coating is not required in the after care.
-However, regular cleaning and maintenance will ensure that your floor performs to it’s optimal ability.
+Waxing or polishing your coating is not required.
+However, regular cleaning and maintenance will ensure that your floor performs to its optimal ability.

 After Application